 If it was based on old events, start working on healing those old wounds.

 The important part here is to create a plan, and act on it.
-Otherwise the next time a trigger appears you will just be angry again!
+Otherwise, the next time a trigger appears you will just be angry again!

 Final Notes About Anger and Emotional Healing

 The level of anger that surfaces is proportional to how much you are emotionally, physically and spiritually worn down.
-If you are already worn down from other issues in life, then when something triggers your anger you react more intensely than if you have extra emotional space to deal with it.
+If you are already worn down from other issues in life, then when something triggers your anger, you react more intensely than if you have extra emotional space to deal with it.

 There are two ways to prevent getting yourself into a space where you melt down each time something bad happens.
 The first is emotional healing work.
-By healing old wounds and the limiting beliefs tied to them, fewer things will trigger you.
-The second is to have a self care routine that focuses on bringing your nervous system back into balance.
+By healing old wounds and limiting beliefs tied to them, fewer things will trigger you.
+The second is to have a self-care routine that focuses on bringing your nervous system back into balance.
 This means to focus on thing like meditation, yoga, energy healing and anything else that builds your reserve of inner peace.

 While self-care though things like pedicures, nights out and a healthy diet are all beneficial.
 They are not quite the same as working on things that nourish your soul and build inner peace.
 Start creating your list of what nourishes you and add it to your day.
 Even five minutes will help you!

 Understanding and managing our emotions takes time.
 Most of us are not taught this from a young age, so give yourself some space to learn.
-If you ever can't control your anger or are confused by it, seek help.
-Don't risk the damage it can do to your relationships.
+If you can’t control your anger or are confused by it, seek help.
+Don’t risk the damage it can do to your relationships.